For chains running 5–200 locations

 Frequently asked

 BI tools end at the dashboard.
-Insights closes the loop: every recommendation it makes is tracked against the forecast, so the model gets sharper on your business.
-It also runs the marketing-ROI math (Welch / Cohen) and the reverse P&L workflow, and routes any employee-affecting action through GDPR Article 22-required human approval.
+Insights closes the loop: every recommendation is tied to the forecast it was based on, so you can check whether the call was right.
+It also runs the marketing-ROI math (Welch / Cohen) and the reverse-P&L workflow, and routes any employee-affecting action through the human approval that GDPR Article 22 requires.
 Those are not features BI tools cover.

-No. Insights uses a pluggable importer: drop CSV/Excel exports or wire a direct REST connector to your POS.
-The agents only consume the slice of data that moves EBIT — events, prices, costs, shifts, forecasts.
-No Snowflake required.
+No. Insights uses a pluggable importer: drop CSV/Excel exports or wire a direct connector to your POS data.
+Insights only consumes the slice of data that moves EBIT — events, prices, costs, shifts, forecasts.
+No Snowflake required on your side.

 R-Keeper is live in production.
-Toast, iiko, Square and Lightspeed are scoped on the roadmap.
-Any other POS works via the CSV/Excel importer — full automation comes when the connector lands.
+Any other POS works via the CSV/Excel importer; real-time connectors for other systems are scoped per-customer and quoted on demand.
 Custom connectors are part of the Enterprise tier.

 EU region.
 Tenant-isolated.
-Your data fits your forecast models and improves your agents — never to train shared models other tenants use.
+Your data trains forecast models for your tenant only — never pooled to train models other tenants use.
 Architecture and security details: /docs.

 No. Insights is the decision layer of the Fooodo platform — bundled with the QR menu and ordering system at no separate cost.
 There is no percentage-of-revenue fee, no success tax, no bolt-on contract.
 If you run Fooodo, you get Insights.